Domiii/dbux/README.md

 # Known Limitations

-## async/await is not yet supported
+## async/await

-* This is currently broken so bad that it will lead to errors when trying to run JS code with `await` in it.
+* `async/await` might be quite broken, and will probably lead to problems when trying to run JS code with `await` in it.
 * NOTE: Yes, this is an absolutely vital feature of modern JavaScript and we hate to not have it working yet (despite having already spent quite some time on it).
 * Tracked in #128.